 - When threatened, the Giraffe will swing its powerful neck around and deliver a lethal blow with its head.
 This maneuver has been known to kill even adult lions outright!

-- Giraffes also have long legs with special hooves that help them run really fast!
+- Giraffes also have long legs which can be up to 1.8 meters in length, with special hooves that help them run really fast!
 They can reach speeds of up to 35 miles per hour when running full-out!

 - However, because of the length of its legs, the giraffe must use a different gait.
 It moves both left feet forward at once followed by both right feet moving forward at once.
 This is known as pacing and allows the animal to cover large distances quickly without tiring itself out too much.

-- The giraffe walks by moving its right legs together and then its left legs together?
+- Does the giraffe walk by moving its right legs together and then its left legs together?
 This is because the neck of the giraffe is working in synchronicity to keep the body in balance.
 Additionally, when galloping, the giraffe uses its front legs together and then its back legs together – just like most other mammals!